Opentrons/opentrons/api/docs/source/v1/atomic_commands.rst

     pipette.move_to(plate.wells('A1').bottom(2)) # move to 2mm above the bottom of well A1
     pipette.move_to(plate.wells('A1').top(-2))   # move to 2mm below the top of well A1

 The above commands will cause the robot's head to first move upwards, then over to above the target location, then finally downwards until the target location is reached.
-If instead you would like the robot to mive in a straight line to the target location, you can set the movement strategy to ``'direct'``.
+If instead you would like the robot to move in a straight line to the target location, you can set the movement strategy to ``'direct'``.

 .. code-block:: python